lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     )

 You may not always want to train for exactly 100 epochs with the default settings.
-The Lightly worker is a wrapper around the lightly Python package.
+The Lightly Worker is a wrapper around the Lightly SSL Python package.
-Hence, for training and embedding the user can access all the settings from the lightly command-line tool.
+Hence, for training and embedding the user can access and set all the settings known from the Lightly SSL Python package.

 Here are some of the most common parameters for the **lightly_config** you might want to change: